1st Sant Sat Guru

 moment they receive initiation and commence Abhyas (meditation).”

 Every satsangi today should take these words to heart, as the Mauj continues to be that the Sat Guru of the time is not publicly manifest.
-And yet, as we have seen, He is most certainly func-tioning at Soami Bagh.
+And yet, as we have seen, He is most certainly func-tioning through Soami Bagh.
 In truth, the connection to the Supreme Being RADHASOAMI Dayal is established the moment we are initiated in the Radhasoami Faith and do our spiritual practices as Huzur Maharaj Himself had said.
 For those who believe they must have a Guru to see and converse with, it is infinitely better to be without a Guru than to follow a false one who will lead us into hell.
 The Spirit of Radhasoami Dayal that is within us all is our Sat Guru at this time, unless of course we have been so blessed to be in His physical presence and attend His Satsang.
 In either case, the moment we join the True Faith at Soami Bagh our salvation is assured.